Caregiver: Surviving Covid19 Coronavirus

 By early January, my husband decided he was strong enough to wait outside in line to take another Covid10 test.
 He had not had any symptoms for over 12 days by then.
 The doctors who checked on him by phone had told him that he was no longer contagious.
 But he just needed that extra confirmation.
 Unfortunately, sometimes, even when one is already in post-Covid19 recovery, that person continues to test positive.
 When I took another test, I waited outside for four hours.
 I asked him if he was sure he was strong enough to endure the waiting.
 Where we lived, the line was literally outside on the sidewalk.
 You are exposed to the elements, and it’s winter.
 It took him three hours.

-My husband new test came out negative.
+My husband new test came back negative.
 That was a big step.
 We could relax a little bit at home.
 Our home would look a little less than an ICU unit.
 When he got home, he cleaned the whole apartment and threw everything he used when he was sick into the garbage.

 It’s been weeks since the beginning of our ordeal that began on my mother’s birthday week.
 It was around this time I first shared my experience on Facebook.
 Nobody knew except my inner circle what we were going through.
 Facebook of course is the great façade.
 We are made to believe we know everything about everyone judging by what they choose to present themselves to us.

 We celebrated Christmas in January.
 We didn’t really have a holiday, although we were both not working.
 I took time off from work to take care of him.
 I had planned to buy him gifts the week he got sick, so I had to go to the store after the holidays.
 Physical gifts of course are superficial and ephemeral things – but they always look good in pictures, especially if the ones exchanging and laughing and smiling have just survived a long traumatizing ordeal.
 When my Aunt passed in May, we didn’t have any rituals.
-We had to find a doctor to do the last sacraments with her.
+We had to find a Catholic priest to do the last sacraments with her.
 Even that was a challenge.
 Although I am no longer religious, I respect and understand the need for rituals.
 I understand more now what they matter so much to people.
 What I went through for a month with Covid19 in our home were rituals, albeit small and personal.
 I chose to be very cautious, read everything I could about the virus, and prep ourselves for its possible visit.
 I had everything from N95 masks to face shields to filters for our cotton masks.
 I no longer tell people to buy masks.
 I used to do that in the spring of 2020 at the height of Covid19 in NYC.
 What people do is their business.
 Our world has revealed that worst in us in 2020 – a rising presence of religious extremists and conspiracy theorists amid ever increasing death rates of Covid19 patients.
 I have learned I am really not here to convince you or anyone on what you have to do.
 If you have gotten this far, and not learned a thing or two about our experience with Covid19, well, that’s your business, too.
 But this is our story, and thank you for reading.
 Stay safe and healthy.